Count Zero: Title allusions

-The title of the book, other than being the pseudonym of the main character Bobby Newmark, was also claimed by Gibson to be a word-play on the computer programming term count zero interrupt.
-According to a frontleaf of the book, in a "count zero interrupt", an interrupt of a process decrements a counter to zero.
-The exact quote is "On receiving an interrupt, decrement the counter to zero."
-The 1982 edition of the alleged first computer dictionary, written by Charles Sippl, father of Roger Sippl, defines a count zero interrupt as "An interrupt level that is triggered when an associated (clock) counter pulse interrupt has produced a zero result in a clock counter".
-The term, however, is not generally understood.
+The title of the book is a pseudonym of the main character Bobby Newmark, and is also a word-play on the computer programming term count zero interrupt.
+As presented on the front leaf of the book, there is a programming direction that states, "[o]n receiving an interrupt, decrement the counter to zero", that is, the title refers to a "count zero interrupt", an interrupt of a computing process that decrements a programming counter to zero.
+A 1982 edition of Charles Sippl's computer dictionary defines a "count zero interrupt" as "[a]n interrupt level that is triggered when an associated (clock) counter pulse interrupt has produced a zero result in a clock counter".
+The term, however, is not one generally understood.